 Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

-It took me an entire year to do it, and, as I write this, I think back on how I got here and realize it was a really long and difficult process – one that I almost gave up on.
+It took me an entire year buy my first apartment complex – we closed November 2017.
+I think back on how I got here and realize it was a really long and difficult process – one that I almost gave up on.

 That’s right, I almost gave up on this goal.

 It’s crazy to think that I almost walked away from this before I even got started… That’s why I’m sharing this story with you.

 We’re going to talk about apartment investing and how you can buy an apartment complex too, even if you’re new.
 The lessons and steps I took to do this really apply to just about anything in life from real estate, business, investing, or anything else.

 First, let’s talk about the most important key pieces of apartment investing.

 When I first got started trying to syndicate an apartment building a deal a year ago, I remember thinking,

 I feel like there are 4 or 5 first steps, but you can only take ONE first step.